Gammix/SAMP_Fixer/README.md

-# SAMP_Fixer `Build 2`
+# SAMP_Fixer `Build 3`
-Community patch for buggy SA:MP functions and glitches experienced in game.
+This library is developed to fix bugs, crashes and problems faced in game.
+I am not the only developer of this but have got various hands, its considered as a community patch for buggy SA-MP functions and features.

 ## Requirements
 Latest SA-MP update only: http://forum.sa-mp.com/showthread.php?t=581259